JacksonBrown/mandy-console/README.md

 # Currently In Development
-*compatibility for Red Hat Systems*
+*compatibility for Red Hat, SUSE, and other Systems*

 *Clean up the bash version's code and output*

 *Add more usable options*

+*Create user interface mode*

 #Description